clulab/processors/docs/install.md

   )
 }
 ```
 Some newer versions of `sbt` do not allow resolvers to use unencrypted HTTP connections.
-If `sbt` complains about the download from the Artifactory server, please change the one line to
+If `sbt` complains about the download from the old Artifactory server via HTTP, please change the one line to
 ```scala
 resolvers += ("Artifactory" at "http://artifactory.cs.arizona.edu:8081/artifactory/sbt-release").withAllowInsecureProtocol(true)
 ```